 Fear Free Environment

 The Fear Free initiative is a movement designed by veterinary behaviourists to reduce stress and anxiety in pets when they visit the animal hospital.
-Dr. McKinlay is a certified Fear Free Professional who has undergone special training on the techniques that will reduce fear, stress and anxiety in your pets.
+Both Dr. McKinlay and Dr. Ashley are certified Fear Free Professionals who have undergone special training on the techniques that will reduce fear, stress and anxiety in your pets.
+In fact, our entire team at Oceanside Animal Hospital has undergone Fear Free training in order to make your pet's visit to the clinic as stress free as possible.

 Here is what that means: